So what is expected of me

 When do you hold worship?

-We worship weekly in Dorchester on Sunday evenings at 6pm at St Peter’s Church Hall but check the ‘What’s On’ Page to see when our next worship service is because sometimes we join with other churches for a united service.
-Often on the third Sunday of every month we hold a Taize Style Service, where the style is much more reflective.
+We worship every other week in Poole on Sunday evenings at 5:45pm at Skinner Street United Reformed Church but check the ‘What’s On’ Page to see when our next worship service is because sometimes we join with other churches for a united service.

 There are also services held at other times – please check out our calendar of events to see when and where.
 You are welcome to every worship service.